trivalleycoders-org/events-client/README.md

 ```

 # Roadmap
-At this point, early September 2018, we are a few weeks from out first beta release.
-There is no official roadmap yet but you can browse our backlog and icebox issues to see what we are thinking about.
-Beta

 - Demo/beta app live: Sep 26, 2018
 - Final design from designer: Sep 25, 2018
 - Implementing the design: Sep 25 - Oct 10, 2018